kennyjoseph/cse474/index.md

 - [Annotation Assignment (1)](./assignments) - 10%; manual annotation of data and an assessment of those manual annotations.
 - Mid-term Exam (open book/notes) – 15%
 - Final Exam (open book/notes) – 20%
+- **Programming assignment grades are subject to a 75% multiplier based on an end-of-the-semester peer review process.
+Thus, if for example, your group scores 100% on all assignments, but your teammates rate you as doing 0% of the work, you will receive 10 out of the 40 points.s**

 ### Scores (Tentative)